chloelee767/dotfiles/README.md

 ### `shell`

-- Base zsh environment.
+- An opionated zsh setup with settings, prompts, plugins, etc.
+- Features include: auto-complete, syntax highlighting, shell history navigation
+- It tries to be reasonably performant while balancing maintainability (in terms of code complexity) and features.
+- Designed to be compatible with both mac and different flavours of linux.
+OS/machine/use-case specific changes are in modules like `work`, `wsl` etc.
+  - `.zshrc.system`/`.zshrc.local` and `.profile.system`/`.profile.local` files are used for this.
+Note that `.local` should be used for secrets and not commited to the repo.
 - This module is practically always enabled, many other modules assume it will be present.
-- It includes zsh settings, prompts, plugins, etc.
-- Sets up various "APIs" for other modules to use, such as:
-  - `.zshrc.system`, `.zshrc.local` system
-- Designed to be compatible with both mac and different flavours of linux

 **Dependencies to install:**
 - fzf